User story mapping: Practical templates and examples

 The user story format — As a [type of user], I want to [action] so that [benefit]. — can be helpful in thinking about product interactions from a user’s perspective.

-The following are some of the ways that story mapping helps teams improve their processes for building products users will love.
+The following are some of the ways that story mapping helps you improve your processes for building products users will love.

-When a product team builds a user story map, they are envisioning the product from a user’s perspective.
-The resulting story map helps them identify how users experience the product and what efforts will lead to the best outcomes.
+When a product team builds a user story map, you are envisioning the product from a user’s perspective.
+The resulting story map helps you identify how users experience the product and what efforts will lead to the best outcomes.
 This forces an outside-in approach to product roadmap planning.

-Building a holistic visualization of all the work necessary to deliver a complete product experience can help teams decide what is most important, organize work into releases (the delivery of a new customer experience), and de-prioritize work that has less user value.
+Building a holistic visualization of all the work necessary to deliver a Complete Product Experience (CPE) can help teams decide what is most important, organize work into releases (the delivery of a new customer experience), and de-prioritize work that has less user value.

 Many teams struggle to write strong user stories and requirements.
 User story mapping can help by providing a visual representation of how large items of work break down into smaller ones, and by illustrating how work items fit together.

-User story mapping helps teams group their work into iterations and releases based on how valuable it will be to users.
+User story mapping helps you group your work into iterations and releases based on how valuable it will be to users.
 Working on the most important things first means teams can deliver the most customer value faster, get early feedback from customers, and learn quickly what product features will be most valuable.

-Creating a story map of how users interact with a product can give teams a global view of the product that helps them visualize potential blocks, risks, and dependencies that must be mitigated in order to deliver the product successfully.
+Creating a story map of how users interact with a product can give teams a global view of the product so you can visualize potential blocks, risks, and dependencies that must be mitigated in order to deliver the product successfully.